 - weakens the electrical bonds in cohesive soils

-- decreases the vertical weight of granular particles and clay particles when submerged there by decreasing the resisting friction force
+- decreases the vertical weight of granular particles and clay particles when submerged thereby decreasing the resisting friction force

 Clay particles are flat, microscopic, and have an electrical bond.
-Depending on how the particles are laid in, close and aligned (over time they seek this position) or randomly placed and on the water content of the mixture the strength of clay varies.
+Depending on how the particles are laid in, close, and aligned (over time they seek this position) or randomly placed and on the water content of the mixture the strength of clay varies.

 Soil is almost always some mixture of clay and non-cohesive particles.
 If you put a sample in a jar of water and shake it up the rock particles will settle to the bottom and the clay particles will settle on top.
 Classification is quite simple, if the clay content measures more than 50% it is classified as cohesive, if not then it would be non-cohesive.
 Another interesting fact about particle distribution is that the smallest size particles in the soil have the largest impact on the strength of the mixture.
-For example, in a concrete mixture the cement particles have the largest impact on the strength.
+For example, in a concrete mixture, the cement particles have the largest impact on the strength.
 In dry conditions, or damp (less than saturated), the larger the amount of clay particles in the soil mixture the stronger it is going to be.

 It is also important to note that Type A soil is only defined as cohesive.
-If the soil is non-cohesive it can only be Type B or Type C. The separator for non-cohesive B degraded to C is angularity of particles and water content.
+If the soil is non-cohesive it can only be Type B or Type C. The separator for non-cohesive B degraded to C is the angularity of particles and water content.